Smonman/moderncode/README.md

 \usepackage{moderncode}
 ```

-Now, you can use the environments `moderncode` and `moderncodeout`, as well as the commands `moderncodeinline` and `moderncodekey`.
+Now, you can use the environments `moderncode` and `moderncodeout`, as well as the commands `moderncodeinline`, `moderncodeinput` and `moderncodekey`.
 If you wish to use `lstlisting` instead, you can do that as well.
 This package also provides a pseudo language style called `pseudo`.

 ### `moderncode`